Burak-Atak/Daily-Word/README.md

 ```
 This is the a word prediction game that I developed with using flutter.
 (Idea is not mine. this is a popular game in the world.)
-Every day word is updated and users trying to predict this word, by wrting words.
+Every day word is updated and users trying to predict this word, by writing words.
 If square is green, this mean is this letter in the word of the day and it is in right place.
 If square is yellow, this mean is this letter in the word of the day but it's place is wrong.
 If square is grey this mean is this letter not in the word.